Award Tour

-"Award Tour" is a song by A Tribe Called Quest, released as the first single from their third album Midnight Marauders.
+"Award Tour" is a song by American hip hop group A Tribe Called Quest, released in October 1993 by Jive Records as the first single from their third album, Midnight Marauders (1993).
 The song features rapper Trugoy on the chorus, from the fellow Native Tongues group De La Soul.
 It contains a sample of "We Gettin' Down" by Weldon Irvine, from his 1975 album Spirit Man.
 The B-side of the single is the original version of the Midnight Marauders track "The Chase, Pt.
 2", which notably features the first known verse by future Tribe collaborator Consequence.
-"Award Tour" remains Tribe's highest charting single to date on the Billboard Hot 100, peaking at number 47.
-It also topped the Billboard Dance Singles chart.
+"Award Tour" remains Tribe's highest charting single to date on the US Billboard Hot 100, peaking at number 47.
+It also peaked at number 54 on the Cash Box Top 100 as well as topping the Billboard Dance Singles chart.

 The second half of the song's chorus calls out names of cities and states in this order: New York City, New Jersey, North Carolina, Virginia, Oakland, Los Angeles, San Francisco, St. John, Chi-town, Spokane, London, Tokyo, Houston, Delaware, Washington, D.C., Dallas, South Carolina, Maryland, New Orleans, and Detroit.
 Additionally, one line in the second verse mentions two Major League Baseball teams, the Atlanta Braves and New York Yankees.